Zezombye/the-jjonak-bossfight/README.md

 5 lasers are fired from 「THE IRIS」's head (same technique as for 2-4, but using dummy bots as we cannot control the facing direction of normal bots).
 The lasers start at a 90° angle from the ground (pointing down) and gradually go to 0° (pointing forward), towards a player.
 Each laser is spaced by 2° (TBD).
 The attack can be repeated multiple times in succession.

+### Attack 2-11 - Dva bomb

+JJonak launches a Dva bomb.

+### Attack 2-12 - Blindness

+> You are blinded by your own greed!

+A purple sphere (play effect) comes from JJonak's head.
+Any player that can see JJonak's head will be blinded for 10 seconds (TBD) using the "sphere on event player" pseudo-blindness glitch.
+The blindness will gradually fade by putting the sphere radius higher than 204.

+### Attack 2-13 - Omnic Horses

+JJonak summons a Zenyatta who will ride an Orisa.
+The orisa has very high HP (providing a good opportunity, almost a necessity, for McCree to use his ult) and will charge towards players, making them lose 50 (TBD) HP and knocking them down if trampled.
+The Orisa will not use abilities other than Fortify.

+- If the orisa is killed first, the zenyatta will just drop down, and act normally.
+- If the Zenyatta is killed first, then Orisa will immediately drop bongo, then begin firing towards players with no speed reduction in firing (and with fast fire if Orisa is using Fortify).
+Orisa will still charge towards players to trample them.

+### Attack

 ## The Zencopter

 > I will show you the true power of 「THE IRIS」!

 > You utter fools!
 Omnic science is the best in the world!

 https://gfycat.com/antiqueajaralaskajingle